The God Culture: The Old Rugged Stake

 If Jesus was nailed to a stake with his arms above his head and not crucified arms akimbo on a t-shaped cross where would there be room for this writing which was placed on the cross?
 It would have to have been very large since it was written in three languages whose letters were big enough for everyone to read.

 Once again Timothy Jay Schwab has failed to make any case for Jesus dying on the old Rugged Pole.
-He asks "How did the Greeks use the word Staruos" when the proper question is what Greek word would be used to describe a Roman crucifixion.
+He asks "How did the Greeks use the word Stauros" when the proper question is what Greek word would be used to describe a Roman crucifixion.

 The testimony of men who did not live under the Roman Empire and witness a crucifixion is irrelevant.
 Seneca, who makes a difference between crucifixion and impalement, is also no good because he is writing in Latin.
 But at least we learn from him there is a difference between crucifixion and impalement on a stake.
 Note that Seneca does not say tied or nailed to a stake but IMPALED on it which absolutely does not apply to Jesus Christ.